 Prior to being appointed to Novelion's Board of Directors, Sandy Smith previously served as interim chief executive officer of Aegerion from July 2015 until January 2016.
 He joined Aegerion's Board of Directors as a member of the Audit Committee in January 2012 and was appointed as chairman in January of 2016.
 Mr. Smith was previously Executive Vice President and President International Group for Genzyme Corporation (Genzyme), where he was a member of the company's Executive Committee.
 As President of the International Group, Mr. Smith grew Genzyme's offshore revenue to 65 percent of Genzyme's nearly $5 billion revenues.
 During his tenure, Mr. Smith was responsible for the successful global launch of 12 new products in various therapeutic categories, including rare diseases.
 Mr. Smith joined Genzyme in 1996, and served as Vice President and General Manager of Genzyme International and President of Genzyme Specialty Therapeutics before being named to his most recent position.
 Following Sanofi's acquisition of Genzyme in April of 2011, Mr. Smith was responsible for the integration of Genzyme's international business into the Sanofi global organization.
 Prior to joining Genzyme, Mr. Smith was President and Chief Executive Officer at Repligen Corporation.
 Under his leadership, Repligen completed several secondary stock offerings, raising more than $100 million, and established important partnerships with Merck, Eli Lilly, Gillette, and Centocor/Johnson & Johnson.
 He also held several international leadership positions within Bristol Myers Squibb.
 Mr. Smith has served as a Director on a number of boards of both public and private healthcare companies, including Ariad Pharmaceuticals, NVenta and BioBehavioral Diagnostics.
-He currently is a member of the Board of Trustees of Brigham and Women’s Hospital in Boston.
+He currently is a member of the Brigham and Women's Hospital President's Advisory Council.

 Mr. Kotler has over 23 years of experience as an investor and analyst following the healthcare industry.
 He is the founder and Managing Partner of Broadfin Capital, LLC which is the investment advisor for Broadfin Healthcare Master Fund, Ltd., a healthcare focused investment fund which he launched in 2005.
 Mr. Kotler earned a B.S. in economics from the Wharton School at the University of Pennsylvania in 1993